wireapp/wire-docs/src/how-to/install/configure-federation.rst

        Public Key Algorithm: rsaEncryption
             RSA Public-Key: (2048 bit)

-   If you create your own certificates, and you use ECDSA as the algorithm, please ensure you configure a key size of 256 for the time being.
-   (There are no restrictions to key sizes if you're using RSA keys, but key sizes larger than 3000 bit are recommended).
+   If you create your own certificates, and use ECDSA as the algorithm, please ensure you configure a key size of 256 for the time being (There are no restrictions to key sizes if you're using RSA keys, but key sizes larger than 3000 bit are recommended).

-   The list of TLS ciphers for incoming requests is limited by default to the `following <https://github.com/wireapp/wire-server/blob/9d1ae79ad1904a2f5f82af652a3a346d4139c315/charts/nginx-ingress-controller/values.yaml#L7>`__ (for general server-certificates, both for federation and client API), and can be overridden on your installation if you so choose.
+   The list of TLS ciphers for incoming requests is limited by default to the `following <https://github.com/wireapp/wire-server/blob/9d1ae79ad1904a2f5f82af652a3a346d4139c315/charts/nginx-ingress-controller/values.yaml#L7>`__ (for general server-certificates, both for federation and client API), and can be overridden on your installation if needed.

    The list of TLS ciphers for outgoing federation requests is currently hardcoded, the list is `here <https://github.com/wireapp/wire-server/blob/9d1ae79ad1904a2f5f82af652a3a346d4139c315/services/federator/src/Federator/Remote.hs#L164-L180>`__.